xwp/frontend-test-ianr/README.md

 Stripped back the additional common/helper SCSS but only a cursory run through.

+Couldn't get `query( max, 620 )` in the media queries package to work - so just used a plain CSS media query.

 ##### Design feedback

 Explain dropdown ie is it JS or just CSS hover etc